Latest

 Ireland celebrate beating Black Ferns

-Ireland produced a stunning upset by defeating the reigning world champions, New Zealand, 23-22 in their WXV opener in Wellington.
+Ireland produced a stunning upset by defeating the reigning world champions, New Zealand, 29-27 in their WXV opener.

-Irish head coach Scott Bemand praised his team, calling it a "landmark moment" for Irish women's rugby.
-This victory sets a strong tone for Ireland in the WXV competition, with further tough challenges ahead.
+Irish head coach Scott Bemand praised his team, calling it a landmark moment for Irish women's rugby.
+This victory sets a strong tone for Ireland in the WXV competition, with fixtures against Canada and the USA to come.

 What is WXV?

 WXV is World Rugby's new women's international competition, launched to elevate the global women’s game.
 It features three tiers—WXV 1, 2, and 3—based on the world rankings and regional qualification.
-WXV 1, where Ireland is competing, involves the top teams from around the world, including the Six Nations' top three and the leading sides from the Pacific Four Series.
+WXV 1, in which Ireland are competing, involves the top teams from around the world, including the Guinness Women's Six Nations' top three and the leading sides from the Pacific Four Series.
 The competition structure allows for increased global exposure and high-stakes competition, fostering the continued growth of women’s rugby worldwide.